viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 some clues, then these annotations get shown when the solver clicks "Reveal all!".
 Clue-specific annotations get revealed/hidden with "Reveal/Clear this" buttons (unless the clue only has diagramless cells).
-Additionally, "Check this" and "Check all!" behave like "Reveal this" and "Reveal all!" respectively, if they find no mistakes.
 In a puzzle in which solutions are not provided, the "Reveal this" button will still get shown if there are any clues for which annotations are present (these annotations may be full solutions or just hints, possibly).

 If the setter has provided the location of one or more ninas (through [`exolve-nina`](#exolve-nina) sections), then an additional button control,